-As remote workers, one of our biggest challenges is learning how to disconnect.
+As remote employees, one of our biggest challenges is learning how to disconnect from work.
 When you work at an office, it’s easier to set boundaries.
 You know that once you arrive at the office, you need to work.
 And once you leave the building, you also leave all your work problems there.
 However, when working from home, these boundaries become blurred.

 Why is Disconnecting From Work Important?